 - Public Health Law Clinic

-- LLM students specializing in Health Policy and Law who obtained their first law degree outside the US benefit from three foundational courses: Legal Research, Legal Writing and Introduction to the US legal system, which provides the background knowledge and basic skills needed to succeed in the US law school environment and in the global practice of law.
+LLM students specializing in Health Policy and Law who obtained their first law degree outside the US benefit from three foundational courses: Legal Research and Writing I and II as well as Introduction to the US legal system, which provides the background knowledge and basic skills needed to succeed in the US law school environment and in the global practice of law.

 Sample Course Offerings (Health Policy and Law)